Overboard poster

 The inciting incident occurs at 14 minutes when Leonardo fires Kate without paying her and throws her custom-made carpet cleaning equipment overboard, humiliating her and costing her the money she desperately needed..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Kate decides to claim Leonardo as her husband "Dean" and bring him home to work off his debt.
+This reveals the protagonist's commitment to Kate decides to claim Leonardo as her husband "Dean" and bring him home to work off his debt.
 She commits to the deception, crossing into the world of the lie., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat Leonardo and Kate genuinely fall in love.
 What began as revenge has become real affection.
 He's become the father the girls never had, and Kate has found a true partner.
 The false victory: the lie seems to be working perfectly., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.